The Virtual Currency Regulation Review: Canada

 Given the relatively nascent stage of the market, the policing of virtual currencies and virtual currency offerings in Canada presents unique enforcement challenges for both criminal prosecutors and securities regulatory authorities.
 While most of the litigation in the virtual currency market to date has occurred outside Canadian borders, a few Canadian cases warrant discussion.

 On 6 May 2019, the BCSC began investigating Einstein Capital Partners Ltd, Einstein Exchange Inc, Einstein Law Corporation and Michael Ongun Gokturk (collectively, the Einstein Group) after learning, among other things, that customer funds could be at risk from being accessed and repaid, and applied for a court order to preserve the Einstein Group's assets.
-The Einstein Group investigation is ongoing at the time of writing.
+Pursuant to an application filed by the BCSC on 1 November 2019, the Supreme Court of British Columbia ordered that an interim receiver be appointed to preserve and protect any assets of Einstein Exchange.99 Grant Thornton Limited was appointed as interim receiver and issued their First Report to the Court that same month.100 After issuing this report, Grant Thornton was subsequently discharged from its duties as interim receiver.101

-On 14 April 2020, the OSC published a report detailing the regulator's account of what had transpired at Quadriga, finding that the downfall of the cryptoasset trading platform resulted mainly from the fraud of Quadriga's co-founder and CEO, which included fraudulent trading, covering shortfalls with clients deposits and misappropriation of funds.69 The report found that client assets were not segregated from the platform's own funds, clients did not have control over those assets, and a mix of hot wallets and other cryptoasset trading platforms were used to store those assets, moreover without appropriate disclosure to clients.
-Other shortfalls cited in the report included inadequate books and records as well as proprietary trading by the CEO and founder with platform clients using alias accounts.
-Consistent with the guidance set forth in Staff Notice 21-327, the OSC also noted that the fact that the platform retained custody, control and possession of client assets and delivered those assets only following withdrawal requests brought it within the realm of securities regulation, with such client entitlements constituting securities or derivatives.
+On 14 April 2020, the OSC published a report detailing the regulator's account of the collapse of Quadriga, finding that the downfall of the platform resulted mainly from the fraud of Quadriga's co-founder and CEO, which included fraudulent trading, covering shortfalls with clients deposits and misappropriation of funds.102 The report found that client assets were not segregated from the platform's own funds, clients did not have control over those assets, and a mix of hot wallets and other virtual currency trading platforms were used to store those assets, without appropriate disclosure to clients.
+Other shortfalls cited in the report included inadequate books and records, as well as proprietary trading by the CEO and founder with platform clients using alias accounts.
+Consistent with the guidance set out in Staff Notice 21-327, the OSC also noted that the fact that the platform retained custody, control and possession of client assets and delivered those assets only following withdrawal requests brought it within the scope of securities regulation, with these client entitlements constituting securities or derivatives.
+The OSC noted that Quadriga covered shortfalls in assets with other clients' deposits and concluded that Quadriga had operated like a Ponzi scheme and that '[w]hat happened at Quadriga was an old-fashioned fraud wrapped in modern technology'.
+Significantly, the OSC was careful to note that '[p]roperly conducted, virtual currency trading is a legitimate and important component of [the Canadian] capital markets', and it remains committed to working with this industry and to foster innovation.
+The OSC's report on Quadriga is an important reference document for the identification of key risk factors that the CSA will evaluate in its review of VCTPs seeking regulatory approval in Canada.

 i Taxation of virtual currencies

-For Canadian tax purposes, the Canada Revenue Agency (CRA) has taken the position that virtual currencies constitute a commodity rather than a currency.70 As such, gains or losses resulting from the trade of virtual currencies are taxable either as income or capital for the taxpayer.71 Whether a transaction is on the account of income or capital is a question of fact.
-As with any transactions in securities, the CRA examines the following criteria to determine the nature of a transaction:
+For Canadian tax purposes, the Canada Revenue Agency (CRA) has taken the position that virtual currencies constitute a commodity rather than a currency.113 As such, gains or losses resulting from the trade of virtual currencies are taxable either as income or capital for the taxpayer.114 Whether a transaction is on the account of income or capital is a question of fact and is determined by the CRA through an examination of the nature of the transaction in question.

 ii Virtual currency mining